flauwekeul/honeycomb/README.md

 - *grid instance*: an iterable object that represents hexes in a plane (possibly with infinite dimensions).
 The order of iteration is not important?
 - *concrete grid*: a grid instance with finite hexes stored as a concrete data type (array, object, string, etc)
 - *grid-like*: an iterable that can be converted to a grid instance
-- *traverser*: a generator function that determines how a grid instance is traversed.
+- *traverser*: a ~~generator~~ (generators are not performant) function that determines how a grid instance is traversed.
 It can be called with a start hex, start direction and something to indicate when to stop traversing, e.g.:
   - at a certain hex
   - after n hexes
   - when a boundary is reached